nash-io/third-party-fiat-ramps/README.md

 }
 ```

+A very simple working example lives [here](https://github.com/nash-io/third-party-fiat-ramps/blob/main/src/App.js).
+Note that this app is only supported by Nash test code at this time and is not yet live on production.

 ## Data types

 Supported values for `asset` are currently: `"eth"` and `"usdc"`, with more to come soon.
 For `address` we require a standard Ethereum address with a `0x` prefix.
 The value specified by `amount` is a decimal number that will be string encoded.